 A power of attorney can be revoked at any time—so long as you are mentally competent to do so.
 Revoking the order requires that you do it in writing or orally, depending on the terms of the POA.
 The revoked power of attorney must be delivered to your agent, and any third parties your agent may have contact with on your behalf, like your bank.
 If your PoA was recorded at the county clerk’s office, the revocation of the power of attorney should be recorded there as well.

-How an Experienced California Estate Planning Attorney Can Help
+How an Experienced Burlingame Power of Attorney Lawyer Can Help